RobertASmith/healthecon_shiny/Tutorial/README.md

 shinyApp(ui, server)
 ```

-# Discussion

-With the movement to make economic models more transparent and reproducible gaining traction, the shift to the use of script based models written in programming languages seems inevitable.
-This move will be gradual, but will nevertheless require upskilling of health economists used to working in excel through short courses, and the introduction of new courses at universities.
-It is our opinion that these new courses should include some instruction on the creation of user interfaces and web applications for script based economic models.
-Since the most predominant script based programming environment in health economics is currently R, we recommend including a tutorial in R-Shiny within these courses.

-As demonstrated in this tutorial, creating a web application for an economic model created in R programming environment is relatively straightforward.
-The authors' experience of creating these web apps has led us to the conclusion that the most efficient method is to work iteratively, first ensuring that the model is working as intended before making small incremental changes to the UI and server one item at a time.
-While experienced programmers can make substantial time savings by combining multiple steps we have found that the time taken to correct mistakes far outweighs the time savings associated with combining steps.

-From our experience in working with stakeholders from a variety of sectors, there is still a concern about the process of deploying code and data to an external server.
-While providers such as ShinyIO provide assurances of SSR encryption and user authentication clients with particularly sensitive data may still have concerns.
-This problem can be avoided in two ways: firstly if clients have their own server and the ability to deploy applications they can maintain control of all data and code, and secondly the application could simply not be deployed, and instead simply created during a meeting using code and data shared in a zip file.

-The movement towards script based health economic models with web based user interfaces is particularly useful in situations where a general model structure has been created with a variety of stakeholders in mind, each of which may have different input parameters and wish to conduct sensitivity analysis specific to their decision.
-For example the World Health Organisation Department of Sexual and Reproductive Health and Research recently embedded a shiny application into their website.
-The application runs a heemod model in R in an external server, and allows users to select their country and change country specific input parameters, run the model and display results.
-The process of engagement, the ability to 'play' with the model and test the extremes of the decision makers' assumptions gives stakeholders more control over models, making them feel less like black boxes, and provides some engagement with the process.
-While there is a danger that a mis-informed stakeholder may make a mistake in their choice of parameter, we should remember that the role of the model is to inform decision-makers not instruct them ... and besides: it is simple to limit the range that parameter inputs can take.

-# Conclusion

 The aim of this tutorial was to provide a useful reference for those hoping to create a user interface for a health economic model created in R. It is our hope that more health economic models will be created open source, and open access so that other economists can critique, learn from and adapt these models.
 The creation of user interfaces for these apps should improve transparency further, allowing stakeholders and third parties to conduct their own sensitivity analysis.
 The future is bright, maybe even shiny.